-The greater the work, the more varied the activities engaged in, and the more complex the organization employed, the more imperative becomes the necessity that this information shall be available-and available in such a form that it can be readily utilized.
+The greater the work, the more varied the activities engaged in, and the more complex the organization employed, and more imperative becomes the necessity that this information shall be available-and available in such a form that it can readily be utilized.

 Of all undertakings, none in the United States, and few, if any, in the world, approach in magnitude, complexity, and importance that of the national government of the United States.
 As President Taft expressed it in his message to Congress of January 17, 1912, in referring to the inquiry being made under his direction into the efficiency and economy of the methods of prosecuting public business, the activities of the national government "are almost as varied as those of the entire business world.
-The operations of the Government affect the interest of every person living within the jurisdiction of the United States.
+The operations of the government affect the interest of every person living within the jurisdiction of the United States.
 Its organization embraces stations and centers of work located in every city and in many local subdivisions of the country.
-Its gross expenditures amount to nearly \$1,000,000,000 annually.
-Including the personnel of the military and naval establishments, more than 400,000 persons are required to do the work imposed by law upon the executive branch of the Government.
+Its gross expenditures amount to billions annually.
+Including the personnel of the military and naval establishments, more than half a million persons are required to do the work imposed by law upon the executive branch of the government.